szuecs/rate-limit-buffer/README.md

 # rate limit buffer

-Not a super profiled data structure, but seems to be ok for an http router
+Not a super profiled data structure, but seems to be ok for an http router.
+I dropped previous concurrency tests, because these were miss leading (measuring goroutine spawn in the benchmark loop)

     # 8e146dfb7ae73ae1d80c25108d64d5431c1efbe4
     % go test -bench=. -benchmem -cpu 1,2,4,8